Staff & Board

 Peter’s first connection to farming began when he was 12 years old, as a potato picker in Northern Maine.
 Peter is a founder of the Surrey Urban Farmers Market, which created a locally-funded nutrition coupon program.
 In BC, Peter has worked with the Certified Organic Associations of BC, the BC Health Living Alliance and the Surrey-White Rock Food Action Coalition on a number of projects.
 Peter has been on staff with a Member of Parliament and a Member of the Legislative Assembly.
 He also worked as a Project Coordinator with Peace Brigades International’s projects in Nepal and Sri Lanka and as a Training Coordinator with Hostelling International in the United States.
 He has a Bachelor of Science in Public Relations/Mass Communications, Boston University.
 Peter lives in New Westminster with his partner, Colleen and their daughter Rory.

 Tahlia hails from Perth, Western Australia, and joined the BCAFM team in May 2018.
-There, she worked in the public sector for six years, the most recent two which were spent at the Ministry of Health.
-While Tahlia really enjoyed her job there, she has always been interested in joining the agriculture sector as she is passionate about environmental sustainability and food security.
-This led her to her new home of Vancouver as there are much more opportunities in this city!
-Tahlia is excited to be part of the BCAFM team, and is happy that she still gets a crossover of public health and agriculture working on the Farmers’ Market Nutrition Coupon Program.
-In her spare time, Tahlia can be found doing yoga, enjoying this beautiful city, cooking (or more likely eating), and going to comedy shows.
+There, they worked in the public sector for six years, the most recent two which were spent at the Ministry of Health.
+While Tahlia really enjoyed their job there, they had always been interested in joining the agriculture sector as they are passionate about environmental sustainability and food security.
+This led them to their new home of Vancouver, and now Kimberley.
+Tahlia is excited to be part of the BCAFM team, and is happy that they still gets a crossover of public health and agriculture working on the Farmers’ Market Nutrition Coupon Program.
+In their spare time, Tahlia can be found gardening, enjoying nature, cooking (or more likely eating), and going to comedy shows.

 Meredith grew up in rural Nova Scotia, lived in Toronto, Calgary and Dublin before settling down in Vancouver to raise a family.
 She is a mother of three children and spends her time volunteering with many organizations that her children are involved in and also helps prepare family meals once a month at Ronald McDonald House.
 She works part time with the BC Association of Farmers’ Markets and also with the BC Children’s Hospital Foundation.
 She has an affinity for the outdoors and loves back country camping, kayaking, hiking and skiing.